Phillies clinch a playoff berth for the third season in a row with blowout of Mets

 » READ MORE: How the Phillies’ path to a World Series is shaping up in a wide open National League playoff field

-So after Alec Bohm launched a three-run homer into the New York night in the fourth inning Friday to power a 12-2 rout of the Mets that finally turned inevitable into reality, it only felt appropriate for manager Rob Thomson to raise a champagne toast to locking up a playoff spot for the third season in a row.
+So after Alec Bohm launched a three-run homer into the New York night in the fourth inning Friday to power a 12-2 rout of the Mets that finally turned inevitable into reality, it was only appropriate for manager Rob Thomson to raise a champagne toast to locking up a playoff spot for the third season in a row.

 Red October, welcome back to Philadelphia.